travelping/journal-gateway-zmtp/README.md

 make              # you can also just build the gateway or the client
                   # with 'make source' or 'make sink'
 ```

+If you wish to use additional compiler flags you can insert them via the
+environment variable EXTRA_CFLAGS or EXTRA_LDFLAGS for linking.

 To install the files into your system, you can call the install script in
 /sample